Exyro2025/maison-temoin/README.md

 ## Notes

 - Pricing is not displayed publicly by design.
-- This repository does not contain contracts, internal operations, or proprietary workflows.
+- This repository does not contain contracts, internal protocols, or proprietary workflows.
 - All program terms are issued privately.

 ---

 © Maison Témoin.
 All rights reserved.